-Faculty participation in outside professional or commercial activities generates important contributions to the University's core values, however it is essential to define an aestal rish a mechanism to guard against the dangers of inappropriate participation.
-This collective serves to protect the integrity and objectivity of research by setting forth acceptable parameters relating to possible financial conflicts of interest which may arise from the outside professional or commercial activities of investigators.
+Faculty participation in outside professional or commercial activities generates important contributions to the University's core values, however it is essential to define and establish a mechanism to guard against the dangers of inappropriate participation.
+This policy serves to protect the integrity and objectivity of research by setting forth acceptable parameters relating to possible financial conflicts of interest which may arise from the outside professional or commercial activities of investigators.